thzinc/thzinc.github.io/_posts/2022-03-02-my-first-year-with-a-3d-printer.md

 tags: 3d_printing
 ---

 It's been a full year since I bought my [Sovol SV02][sovolsv02] printer.
-I'm sitting at my desk with at least a dozen printed objects around me: fidget toys, small art pieces, organization trays, and [electronics enclosures][multimeter].
+I'm sitting at my desk with at least a dozen printed objects around me: fidget toys, [small art pieces][frame], organization trays, and [electronics enclosures][multimeter].
 The process of learning about modeling, manufacturing, and materials science has been fascinating (and occasionally frustrating).

 Things I've learned: